 - The battery might not last as long as some users would like it to

-- Chain has been known to come off on some occasions
+- The chain has been known to come off on some occasions

 How to pick the right chainsaw